David123car7/AndroidProjectsCollection/README.md

 - Demonstrate the use of JSON parsing in Android
 - Showcase clean architecture and composable UI elements

+### 🛒 ShoppingList

+A shopping list app where users can:
+- Add, view, and manage items in a shopping cart
+- Register and log in funcionality
+- Firebase integration

 ## 🧰 Tech Stack

 - **Language:** Kotlin